alexdean/eight_corner/README.md

   1. for each point element, plot the next point using the 2 floats
     1. 1st is a direction from the current point
     1. 2nd is a distance from the current point
+  1. multiple figures in a single body of text may influence each other, meaning that ordering is significant.

 ## Components